tildearrow/furnace/papers/format.md

 furthermore, an `or reserved` indicates this field is always present, but is reserved when the version condition is not met.

+the `size of this block` fields represent the size of a block excluding the ID and the aforementioned field. these fields are 0 in format versions prior to 100 (0.6pre1).

 # format versions

 the format versions are:

+- 100: Furnace 0.6pre1
 - 99: Furnace dev99
 - 98: Furnace dev98
 - 97: Furnace dev97